kristianmandrup/reasonml-meiosis-examples/README.md

 ## Starting the static server

-To start the static server, go to the `meiosis-examples` directory and run:
+To start the static server, go to the `src/lit-html` directory and run:

 ```
 npm i